 Andrew J. Upton Attorney

 He won his first trial while still in law school as a student attorney in SMU’s Civil Clinic.
 As part of SMU’s Board of Advocates, he excelled in intramural and interscholastic advocacy competitions, earning both individual and team distinctions.
 Due to his success as an advocate, he was inducted into the National Order of Barristers.
 At SMU, Andrew was also on the SMU Law Review and served as a research assistant to one of his professors.
-As a member of SMU’s Corporate Counsel Externship Program, Andrew worked in the litigation department of a Fortune 500 company’s Office of the General Counsel, where he gained insight into tailoring a corporate client’s legal representation to its specific business and goals.
+As a member of SMU’s Corporate Counsel Externship Program, Andrew worked in a Fortune 500 company’s Office of the General Counsel, where he gained insight into tailoring a corporate client’s legal representation to its specific business and goals.

 - Southern Methodist University Dedman School of Law, J.D., Cum Laude, 2018

 - Texas Christian University, B.S. in Political Science, Minors in Business and Communication, Summa Cum Laude, Honors College Laureate with University & Departmental Honors, 2015

 - United States Court of Appeals for the Fifth Circuit